VaggM/lab-schedule/README.md

 ## Features

-This web-app showcases a weekly schedule by swapping between a daily and a weekly display with a timer of 5-30 seconds.
+This web-app showcases a weekly schedule by swapping between a daily and a weekly display with a timer of 5 to 30 seconds.

+(the following examples have random generated data and are not read from an excel file)

 Daily display: